MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-general-problems.md

 ## How can I guarantee message delivery order?

 The Bot Framework will preserve message ordering as much as possible.
 For example, if you send message A and wait for the completion of that HTTP operation before you initiate another HTTP operation to send message B, the Bot Framework will automatically understand that message A should precede message B. However, in general, message delivery order cannot be guaranteed since the channel is ultimately responsible for message delivery and may reorder messages.
-To mitigate the risk of messages being delivered in the wrong order, you might choose to implement a time delay between messages.

 ## How can I intercept all messages between the user and my bot?